salverde/InspiratoSearchExercise/README.md

-Unbox and Alamofire in Swift 3 (Simple Example)
+Unbox and Alamofire in Swift 3
 ===

 **Project dependencies and setup**